charlievillacr/jsbooks/1JavaScriptBeginner.md

 ## Booleans

 The concept of Boolean is almost same as that of other programming languages.
 Booleans have only two values: "true" and "false."
-The major use of hese comes while forming condinitonal statements.
+The major use of these comes while forming condinitonal statements.

 ```
 var a = true;